 - 2. Emerging Tech to Make Data Integrations Understandable, Secure, And High Velocity.

-- b.
-Knowledge Graph Interoperability Opportunities: Incorporate Data With Meaning and Define Relationships.

 - c.
+Knowledge Graph Interoperability Opportunities: Incorporate Data with Structured Relationships and Shared Meaning.

+- d.
 Trusted Interoperability: Leveraging Digital Identity Tech to Achieve Confidence in the Data Exchanged by Partners and Entities.

 1. Traditional Data Integration: Setups Takes Too Long, Much Expertise Needed, and Data Transferred Not Understandable.

-Many business professionals may not realize that their IT integrator needs to rely on a complicated spec document to implement a new business-to-business (B2) data interface.
-For the most part, these data specifications are communicated through online documentation such as a PDF document or a web page.
-In fact, this is true for both proprietary data specifications and standards development organizations (SDO) specifications.
-Indeed, there are two types of specs that IT integrators can use, proprietary or standard.
-See below for a description of each type.
+First, IT requires very detailed spec documents to implement a new business-to-business (B2) data interface.
+For the most part, the lead IT integration team will provide these data specifications to their IT counterparts that are part of the integration efforts.
+Normally, these specs are online documentation such as a PDF document or a web page.
+Also, these detailed specs are needed for both proprietary data specifications and standards development organizations (SDO) specifications.
+See below for a description of these specification types.

 Two Types of Data Interface Documents